anantacloud/Axio-Docs/docs/organization/create-environment-ui.md

 # Create Environment from UI

-Create an environment through the Axio web interface to organize and manage application deployments.
-Environments help isolate configurations, credentials, and infrastructure for different stages such as development, staging, and production.
+Create an Environment through the Axio web interface.
+Environments help isolate deployments, configurations, credentials, and infrastructure for different stages such as Development, Staging, and Production.

 </div>